 The results can be supported by a study of Wa-Mbaleka S, Gomez, 2017, highlighting the importance of research funding in higher education institutions in the Philippines, emphasizing how grants from the Commission on Higher Education (CHED) support faculty in conducting and disseminating research effectively.

 Table 2.
-Factor 2: Access to state-of-the-art laboratories, libraries, and research spaces.
+Factor 2- Access to state-of-the-art laboratories, libraries, and research spaces